 Downsizing to retirement or independent living

-- Lack of tidying up or regular clear outs (possibly a loss of habits or inability to change habits as we age, e.g. failure to change buying habits …)
+- Lack of tidying up and clearing out stuff (possibly an inability to change habits as we age)

-- Changing times as we live in an age of abundance of stuff, a “gadget for everything” – thus, most of us can buy what we want when we want it
+- Not understanding the abundance of stuff available for us to purchase, a “gadget for everything” – most of us can buy what we want when we need it!

-- Feeling emotionally connected to items makes it more difficult to let them go …
+- Feeling emotionally connected to items makes it harder to let stuff go …

 - Developing a timeline for the move (including preparing the house for sale and settlement)

-- Identifying – what to take (what suits your new lifestyle in your new home) and what to let go (sorting home & contents into Functional, Favourites or Farewell items (Mary’s 3F’s))
+- Identifying and planning – what to take (what suits your new lifestyle in your new home) and what to let go (sorting into Functional, Favourites or Farewell (Mary’s 3F’s))